Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 And the most insulting part was how he wasn’t even *winded* when he stopped.
 He just...couldn’t push anymore, but that was due to his strength failing, not from sucking air.

 He sat up and without skipping a beat or even so much as breathing hard, decided to taunt Julian.
-“Fuck yeah, man!
+"Fuck yeah, man!
 You ain’t fuckin’ *worked* ‘till these fuckers’re done with you!
-Ready to go again?!”
+Ready to go again?!"
 The big fucker immediately went to go lift something else.

 Julian, after a minute of catching his breath and slamming down some *blissfully cool* water…